Talking about Suicide: 10 Tools (TAS:10)

 Includes includes an industry-specific 'Life-Saving Conversation'

-TAS10 was created in 2018 by Rose Rowkins and Ann Feloy, whose beloved son Oliver took his own life in February 2017, aged 22.
+TAS:10 was created by Rose Rowkins and Ann Feloy, in memory of Ann's vibrant, popular son Oliver took his own life in 2017, aged 22.

-With TAS10, Ann wanted to create an accessible training session that “teaches people the tools I wish I’d had before I lost Oliver.”
+With TAS:10, Ann wanted to create accessible training that “gives people the tools I wish I’d had when my son needed me most.”

-TAS10 is now part of the curriculum at a number of UK medical schools, as part of the innovative Dr SAMS (Suicide Awareness in Medical Students) initiative from Ann's charity, Olly's Future.
+TAS:10 is now part of the curriculum at several UK medical schools, as part of the innovative Dr SAMS (Suicide Awareness in Medical Students) initiative by the charity Ann founded, Olly's Future.

 Every member of our team is trained in ASIST (many are also ASIST Master Trainers) and all have extensive experience in related fields including Advocacy, Coaching, Counselling, Education, Grief tending, Human Resources, Mental health, Youth Work or Social Work.